-beginningless endless, is the catalogue for Michele Ciacciofera‘s exhibition at the Musée d’art contemporain de la Haute-Vienne-Château de Rochechouart (19.05 – 15.12 2021).
+beginningless endless, is the catalog accompanying the exhibition by Michele Ciacciofera at the Musée d’art contemporain de la Haute-Vienne-Château de Rochechouart (19.05 – 15.12 2021).

 Introduction by Sébastien Faucon

 Texts by Valérie da Costa, Bonaventure Soh Bejeng Ndikung, Roberta Garieri, Morad Montazami and Michele Ciacciofera

 Hardcover 21 x 29.70 cm